maetio/mobile-payment-example/README.md

 * **Dark and Light Theme:** We configured our own [theme](https://github.com/maetio/template/blob/main/src/constants/theme.ts) to extent to themes for [NativeBase](https://docs.nativebase.io/customizing-theme) and [React Navigation](https://reactnavigation.org/docs/themes).
 * **Form Validation:** We are using [react-hook-form](https://react-hook-form.com/) and [yup](https://www.npmjs.com/package/yup) to validate our user inputs, checking them in our form-input component while passing the yup schema in the screens.
 [This tutorial](https://dev.to/franciscomendes10866/react-form-validation-with-react-hook-form-and-yup-4a98) is useful to reference.

+## :newspaper: Resources
+Engineering can be tricky, so we compiled a list of great resources and videos that we believe will make setting up this project much easier.

+### :video_camera: Videos:

+* How do I [Paginate](https://www.youtube.com/watch?v=poqTHxtDXwU&t=2s) From FireStore.
+A great Video for getting an overview of what pagination is and how to impament it with FireStore.
+* [RTK Query](https://www.youtube.com/watch?v=HyZzCHgG3AY&t=160s) Crud overview.
+Although we used a query functions(queryfn), this is a great starting point for implamenting RTK query.
+* Implamenting Stripe payment with Firebase, [video 1](https://www.youtube.com/watch?v=5rc0pe2qRjg&t=1119s), [video 2](https://www.youtube.com/watch?v=VnntkusKinM&t=661s).
+There are not too many extensive videos on this topic, however with both of these and the offical stripe documentation, you should be ready to get payments in your app!

+### :gear: Documentation and articles:
+* Offical Pagination with FireStore [Docs](https://firebase.google.com/docs/firestore/query-data/query-cursors).
+Highly recommend the FireStore docs, for everything FireStore related.
+* RTK Query custom functions [Docs](https://redux-toolkit.js.org/rtk-query/usage/customizing-queries) since we are not using endpoints like a traditional API, we recommend learning about the queryFn tool that we used to connect RTK to FireStore.
+* Unfortunately you can not look at the stripe FireBase extension docs without downloading it to your own FireBase project.
+We have instrutions on how to set this up further up in this readme.
+In the meantime, you can look at the offical Stripe Docs [here](https://stripe.com/docs/checkout/quickstart), and get the stripe exteion downloaded [here](https://firebase.google.com/products/extensions/stripe-firestore-stripe-payments).

 ## 🔧 Usage
 > Be sure to have the [Expo CLI](https://docs.expo.io/workflow/expo-cli/) installed.